Kotti/Kotti/README.rst

 ``kotti.includes`` allows for convenient extension of Kotti with additional views, content types and event handlers.
 An example::

-  kotti.includes = mypackage.views mypackage.events
+  kotti.includes = mypackage.views

 You should list here modules that contain an ``includeme`` function.
-A ``mypackage.views`` module could have this function, which will register an edit view for a hypothetical event content type::
+A ``mypackage.views`` module could have this function, which would register an edit view for a hypothetical event content type::

   def includeme(config):